obsidiandynamics/zerolog/README.md

 Zlg.forName("no-op").withConfigService(new LogConfig().withBaseLevel(LogLevel.OFF)).get();
 ```

 The second reason for reliance on interface is not quite so banal, and more driven by performance.
-It enables Zlg to substitute a log chain with a `NopLogChain` as soon as it determines that the logging has been disabled for the requested level, thereby inlining most of the fluent calls.
+It enables Zlg to substitute a log chain with a `NopLogChain` as soon as it determines that the logging has been disabled for the requested level, thereby inlining most of the chained calls.